Eastland Center (California): History

 In 1993, May Company closed its Eastland Center location and moved to the nearby West Covina Fashion Plaza, continuing operations as the newly formed Robinsons-May chain.
-The ex-May location stood empty for years, with the Sportmart continuing to operate in its former basement.
+The location stood empty for years, with the Sportmart continuing to operate in its former basement.
 In 1997, the upper level of the mall was permanently closed.
 The Sportmart was closed and ex-May location was torn down, except for the basement level, and the upper level became Target.
-The entire center was big boxed.
 The Disney family play center Club Disney was built in the space just west of where The May Co was located, opening on February 15, 1998, only to be closed less than two years later to be replaced by Circuit City.
-This location now houses a PetSmart, Dollar Tree, The Habit and Pacific Fish Grill.
-Mervyns continued, and other national chains, such as Levitz (replacing Loehmann's) and Babies "R" Us took up spots in the upper level.
-Local sporting goods Chick's (Now renamed to "Dick's") is also on the second level.
+This location included a PetSmart, Dollar Tree, The Habit and Pacific Fish Grill.
+Mervyn's continued, and other national chains, such as Levitz Furniture (replacing Loehmann's), Bed Bath & Beyond (now Hobby Lobby), and Babies "R" Us (now Ashley HomeStore) took up spots in the upper level.
+Local sporting goods Chick's (now renamed to Dick's Sporting Goods) is also on the second level.
 Burlington Coat Factory took up shop in the former basement of the May Company.

-In November 2012, West Covina's first Walmart opened at the Eastland Center at 120,000 sq ft, replacing Mervyn's which closed in 2009 as a result of the chain's bankruptcy.
+In November 2012, West Covina's first Walmart opened at the Eastland Center at 120,000 sq ft, replacing Mervyn's and Levitz which closed in 2009 as a result of the chains' bankruptcies.
+On February 26, 2024, it was announced that the Walmart location would be closing and the store closed on March 29, 2024.